What Is Primary Immunodeficiency?

-Infections are going to happen, but treatments can take care of symptoms so your child can get well ASAP and get back to doing his favorite things.
+Infections are going to happen, but treatments can take care of symptoms so your child can get well ASAP and get back to doing their favorite things.

-He may need to get higher doses of infection-fighting medications and take them for a longer time.
-If an infection is serious, your child might need to get antibiotics put into his veins through an IV.
+They may need to get higher doses of infection-fighting medications and take them for a longer time.
+If an infection is serious, your child might need to get antibiotics put into their veins through an IV.

-Even if he's not sick now, your doctor may give him antibiotics or other medicines to prevent an illness.
+Even if they're not sick now, your doctor may give them antibiotics or other medicines to prevent an illness.